-We have agreed to pay to the Placement Agent a cash fee equal to 7.0% of the aggregate gross proceeds raised in this offering and a management fee equal to 1.0% of the aggregate gross proceeds raised in this offering.
+We have agreed to pay to the Placement Agent a cash fee equal to 7.0% of the aggregate gross proceeds raised in this offering.

-We estimate the total expenses payable by us for this offering to be approximately \$, which amount includes (i) a Placement Agent's fee of \$, assuming the purchase of all of the securities we are offering; (ii) the management fee of \$ (equal to 1.0% of the aggregate gross proceeds raised in this offering); (iii) a \$50,000 non-accountable expense allowance payable to the Placement Agent; (iv) reimbursement of the accountable expenses of the Placement Agent being paid by us (none of which has been paid in advance); (v) the Placement Agent's clearing expenses in the amount of \$12,900 in connection with this offering; and (vi) other estimated expenses of approximately \$ which include legal, accounting, printing costs and various fees associated with the registration and listing of our shares.
+We estimate the total expenses payable by us for this offering to be approximately \$[], which amount includes (i) a Placement Agent's fee of \$[], assuming the purchase of all of the securities we are offering; (ii) the management fee of \$[] (equal to 1.0% of the aggregate gross proceeds raised in this offering); (iii) a \$50,000 non-accountable expense allowance payable to the Placement Agent; (iv) reimbursement of the accountable expenses of the Placement Agent equal to \$100,000, including the legal fees of the Placement Agent being paid by us (none of which has been paid in advance); (v) the Placement Agent's clearing expenses in the amount of \$12,900 in connection with this offering; and (vi) other estimated expenses of approximately \$[] which include legal, accounting, printing costs and various fees associated with the registration and listing of our shares.
 In addition, we have agreed to issue the Placement Agent's Warrants to the Placement Agent.
 See "Placement Agent's Warrants" below for additional detail.